Phonograph Speed Reducer

 How it works:

-This adapter uses the concept of a Lazy-Susan found on dinner tables, and in microwave ovens.
-The glass plate in a microwave rides around on three small wheels.
-The glass plate is turned by a motor.
-The ring turns at half the speed of the glass plate.
+This adapter uses the concept of a Lazy-Susan found on dinner tables, or the glass plate in microwave ovens which rides around on three small wheels attached to a plastic ring which turns at half the speed of the glass plate.

-Another example can be illustrated with a car tire.
-The bottom of the tire does not move while in contact with the stationary road.
-If the car is driven at 30 MPH, the axel is moving forward at 30 MPH with the rest of the car.
-The top of the tire moves forward at 60 MPH (relative to the ground) in order to catch up and go around again.
-The important relationship is a 2:1 ratio between the top of the tire, and the half speed of the axle.
+Using a car tire as an example, the bottom of the tire is briefly motionless while in contact with the road.
+If the car is driven at 30 MPH, the top of the tire moves forward at 60 MPH (relative to the ground) in order to catch up and go around again.
+The important relationship is the 2:1 ratio between the top of the tire and the axle.

-The speed reducer is made in three layers and drops onto the turntable like a record.
-The top and bottom layers are attached to each other through a clearance hole in the middle layer (with the protruding arm, shown in red below).
-Rotation of the arm is stopped when it comes in contact with the support for the stylus.
+The speed reducer is made in three layers and drops onto the turntable like a phonograph record.
+The top and bottom layers are rigidly attached to each other through a clearance hole in the middle layer (shown in red below).
+The first time the speed reducer is used the protruding arm rotates until it comes in contact with an obstruction on the record player (ex.: the support for the tone arm).

-The turntable rotates at 33-1/3 RPM.
-The axles of three small rubber wheels, are attached to the lowest plate and ride around on the turntable.
+The turntable rotates at 16-2/3 RPM.
+The axles of three small rubber wheels, are attached to the bottom plate.

 References:

-This is a technology announcement and license offer, not a product for sale.
+This is not a product for sale.
 Please contact Steve Hines with questions.

 HinesLab